magoo/minimalist-risk-management/SCENARIOS.md

 # Example scenarios for an organization 🤷
-The following are scenarios to support a simple approach to risk found [here](README.md)
+The following are scenarios to support a simple approach to risk found [here](README.md).
+This is not a checklist.
+This is a reference to assist someone crafting scenarios to model the risks they would like to measure.

 > These can be modified as much as needed to make sense for a specific organization.